wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/get-started-with-cases-for-dynamics-365-customer-service/includes/1-customer-service-get-started-overview.md

     - Anomaly detection
     - Predictive maintenance
-    - Just using the data that's collected to help drive service offerings in the future
+    - Using the data that's collected to help drive service offerings in the future

 - **Customer engagement**: Engagement is more than just reaching out to gain customers opinions.
 It can include knowing these details: